garethr/snykit/README.md

 ## Vulnerable?

 The application, and the associated image, have a few known vulnerabilities.
 We can use [Snyk](https://snyk.io/) to detect them.
-Snyk can be used via the CLI, or integrated with your CI system (including with [Actions](https://github.com/garethr/snykit/actions)) but in this case we've imported directly from GitHub and from Docker Hub.
+Snyk can be used via the CLI, or integrated with your CI system (including with [Actions](https://github.com/garethr/snykit/actions)) but in this case we've imported directly from GitHub, Docker Hub and the running application in Kubernetes.

 ![Showing vulnerabilities in Snyk](assets/snyk.png)